tebexio/TebexHeadless-OpenAPI/sdks/csharp/docs/HeadlessApi.md

 <a id="updatepackagequantity"></a>
 # **UpdatePackageQuantity**
-> void UpdatePackageQuantity (string basketIdent, decimal packageId, UpdatePackageQuantityRequest? updatePackageQuantityRequest = null)
+> void UpdatePackageQuantity (string basketIdent, int packageId, UpdatePackageQuantityRequest? updatePackageQuantityRequest = null)

 Updates the quantity of the given package in the basket.
 The user must be logged in before the quantity can be changed.